California

 This tree gives you an option to walk through it.
 I bet it can protect you from rain, too.

-This cabin has been built before Sequoia National Park was established in 1890.
+This cabin was built before Sequoia National Park was established in 1890.

-Early visitors to then to-be Sequoia National Park told other people of unusually huge trees, but very few people believed them.
+Early visitors to the to-be Sequoia National Park told other people about unusually huge trees, but very few people believed them.
 At least three sequoias died to prove they existed.
-One of them called Mark Twain Tree was cut in 1875 and its 16 ft (5 m) trunk was shipped by pieces to Philadelphia (!) where it was reassembled for the America's Centennial Exhibition.
-But still people didn't believe and laughed it off as the "California Hoax".
+One of them called the Mark Twain Tree was cut in 1875 and its 16 ft (5 m) trunk was shipped in pieces to Philadelphia (!) where it was reassembled for America's Centennial Exhibition.
+But still, people didn't believe it and laughed it off as the "California Hoax".

 And, as I promised, a few pictures from the top of Moro Rock.